 ZATCA named the second phase of e-invoicing the integration phase.
 The applicable taxpayers must generate e-invoices or Fatoorah using compliant e-invoicing solutions as per the technical requirements and integrate with ZATCA’s system.

 Phase II of KSA e-invoicing applies from 1st January 2023 to the targeted taxpayer groups in waves.
 These groups will be informed of the new system’s requirements at least six months before implementation.
+Accordingly, ZATCA notified the waves as shown in the below table:

-Phase 2 shall begin on 1st January 2023 for the first target taxpayer group.
-Also, ZATCA announced on 24th June 2022 that the first target group includes businesses that have revenue of more than SAR 3 billion during the calendar year 2021.
+• ZATCA announced on 24th June 2022 that the first target group includes businesses that have revenue of more than SAR 3 billion during the calendar year 2021.

 No, ZATCA will announce the targeted taxpayers group 6 months in advance of the implementation date.
 Accordingly, on 24th June 2022, ZATCA announced that the first targeted taxpayers group includes businesses having revenue of more than SAR 3 billion during the calendar year 2021.
 So, the applicable business shall integrate and get ready for phase 2 of e-invoicing by 1st January 2023.

-ZATCA announced on 24th June 2022 that businesses with more than SAR 3 billion will start integrating with the fatoora portal.
+ZATCA announced on 24th June 2022 that businesses with more than SAR 3 billion will start integrating with the Fatoora portal.
 Phase II is applicable based on the revenue but not based on the industry.

 The authority will implement phase 2 from 1st January 2023 in waves for targeted taxpayer groups.
 You must ensure that tech teams and service providers re-configure the e-invoicing solutions for a few more technical requirements in addition to phase 1.
 Further, such compliant e-invoicing solutions must be integrated with the system of ZATCA to generate e-invoices in a standard format.